Finding Your Radiance in Half Moon Pose (Ardha Chandrasana)

 Common Misalignments in Ardha Chandrasana

-Solution: Concentrate on pressing down through all four corners of your standing foot, particularly the mound of your big toe.
-Also keep the knee of your standing leg facing directly forward over your ankle as you make the transition.
+Concentrate on pressing down through all four corners of your standing foot, particularly the big toe mound.
+As you transition, keep the knee of your standing leg facing directly forward over your ankle.

-Solution: Maintain a micro-bend and strongly engage your quadriceps, lifting them upward.
-If you’re having difficulty balancing, concentrate on pressing the inner edge of your standing foot down as there is a tendency to shift your weight to the outer edge of the standing foot.
+Maintain a micro-bend and strongly engage your quadriceps, lifting them upward.
+If you’re having difficulty balancing, concentrate on pressing the inner edge of your standing foot down, as you tend to shift your weight to the outer edge of the standing foot.

-Problem: It’s imperative to lift up and out of your bottom hip.
-Often students will collapse into the hip joint, placing all of their weight into their standing leg.
+Lifting up and out of your bottom hip is imperative.
+Students will often collapse into the hip joint, placing all their weight into their standing leg.

-Solution: If you cannot lengthen the tailbone, straighten the bottom leg and lift up and out of the standing hip, or lift and open your chest, try using a block under the hand that is placed on the floor.
+Straighten the bottom leg and lift up and out of the standing hip, or lift and open your chest.
+Try using a block under the hand placed on the floor.
 You can push into that hand and create leverage and expansion.

-Solution: Keep lifted toes spread wide with the foot flexed to activate the leg muscles.
+Keep lifted toes spread wide with the foot flexed to activate the leg muscles.
 Essentially you want the lifted leg in line with the topside of your torso, creating one line from armpit to heel.
-Classically, the alignment of the top leg is parallel to the floor along with both side bodies.
+Classically, the top leg is aligned parallel to the floor and both sides of the body.

 Half Moon Pose: Stages and Variations